What's the GitHub Package Registry?

 Push your first package

 In order to do this yourself, you'll need something to publish.
 If you don't have a project in mind, just make a simple console app in VS that prints out "hello world!" and push it to GitHub.
-Or just fork and clone the tiny repo I created just for this purpose.
+I created a one-off repo called "github-package-repo-first-try" for this purpose.

 Checkout the "packages" tab for your repo on GitHub.
 When there aren't any yet, you'll get a reminder of the commands to run for pushing your first package.